-I,, t he Parent/Guardian of ,

-Printed name of Parent/Guardian Pr rinted name of cadet
+I,, the I Printed name of Parent/Guardian Parent/Guardian of

-hereby grant permission for my son or portion of the Corsicana High School I the United States Air Force, the Corsicand faculty, the JROTC Department, the competition, and all agents and sponsor or daughter during this drill meet.
-Orill Meet to include, tug of wa ana Independent School Distri ne JROTC instructors, those in ar, and the confidence run.
-I release act, Corsicana High School, its staff volved in the conduct of the PT
+hereby grant permission for my son or dau portion of the Corsicana High School Drill the United States Air Force, the Corsicana and faculty, the JROTC Department, the JI competition, and all agents and sponsors of or daughter during this drill meet.
+Meet to include, tug of Independent School DROTC instructors, those of war, and the confidence run.
+I release District, Corsicana High School, its staff se involved in the conduct of the PT

 Signature of cadet competitor date

 Signature of parent / guardian date

 Signature of JROTC instructor date